jackssrt/robloxnotif/README.md

 - ![In Studio icon](https://raw.githubusercontent.com/jackssrt/robloxnotif/master/icons/png/studio.png)Opens a game in studio

 # Setup

+If you need help setting up robloxnotif, feel free to [join the discord server!](https://discord.gg/6EzzURCEkB)

 Step 0: Download and install the latest version of [Python 3](https://www.python.org/downloads/).\
 Step 1: Download the code from GitHub.\